-The Stephen M. Ross School of Business at the University of Michigan and the School of Social Work offer a dual degree program enabling a small number of qualified persons to pursue concurrent work in business administration and social work leading to the MBA and MSW degrees.
+The Stephen M. Ross School of Business at the University of Michigan and the School of Social Work offer a dual degree program, which enables students to pursue concurrent work in business administration and social work leading to the MBA and MSW degrees.

 The program is arranged so that all requirements for both degrees are completed in two and one-half years of enrollment.
 The degrees are awarded simultaneously.

 This combined degree program is not open to students who have already earned either the MBA or MSW degrees.
 Students registered in the first year of either program may apply.

 Students admitted to this dual degree program must satisfy the following requirements:

 1) The MBA 57 credit hour degree program including: